hydephp/develop/console-commands.md

 `_pages/index.blade.php` and becomes the `index.html` file when compiling the site.

 On a fresh install the page 'welcome' is installed.
-However, you can use the this command to publish another one.
+However, you can use this command to publish another one.
 If you have modified the file, you will need to supply the --force option to overwrite it.

 The available homepages are: